jasonsiders/apex-database-layer/docs/SOQL.md

 #### `aggregateQuery`

 Performs aggregate queries and returns results as a list of `Soql.AggregateResult` objects.
-This method wraps the `Schema.AggregateResult` objects to provide mockable results in tests.
+This type wraps the `Schema.AggregateResult` objects to provide mockable results in tests.
 - `List<Soql.AggregateResult> aggregateQuery()`

 #### `countQuery`